bitcookies/winrar-keygen/README.md

 ### 6.2 Security

-Some Anti-Virus Software may falsely report.
+[Issues #1](https://github.com/bitcookies/winrar-keygen/issues/1) Some Anti-Virus Software may falsely report.
 If you do not trust this binary executable file, your only option is to compile the code yourself.

+### 6.3 Download

+[Issues #4](https://github.com/bitcookies/winrar-keygen/issues/4) IDM and other download tools may have problems, please use a browser (e.g. chrome, edge) to download.

-### 6.3 Thanks
+### 6.4 Thanks

 Thank you very much to some enthusiastic developers for helping answer some questions in [Issues](https://github.com/bitcookies/winrar-keygen/issues).